haiduong2211/Data-Engineering---Course/README.md

 # Data Engineering Course from Funix

-This repository contains code and materials from the Data Engineering course offered by Funix.
+This repository contains code and materials from the Data Engineering Course that I've learned at Funix.
 For demonstration purposes, this folder includes only the code and certifications related to my involvement in the course.

 ## The course includes the following subjects:
 - PYB101 - Python 101